phillipclarke29/bowling-challenge1/README.md

 We are hoping to adjust the display at the front end to change the strikes with a value of 20 back to 10 for the purposes of consistency.
 We also plan to use javascript to enter the Zeros after a strike has been recorded.

 If a strike is recorded in the 10th frame two extra rolls can be recorded.
-The scores for these two extra rolls are added to the overall total to deliver a grandtotal.
+The scores for these two extra rolls are added to the overall total to deliver a grand total.

+#Possible further steps

+Although it is not specified it would be desirable to create an HTML based front end.

+We would also like to keep a running total of scores on a database